NC State Extension Publications

 Skip to Interior Inspection

 You need to look closely inside a piece of equipment for evidence of floodwater contamination or damage.
 This may require removing some machine components in order to inspect the interior.
 You may have to remove shields or panels from the sides of machines in order to expose the components behind them.
-For engines or transmissions, drain and inspect the fluid or lubricant or look in the fluid and lubricant reservoirs for evidence of water entry.
+Be sure to save these shields or panels to reinstall when finished with the restoration.
+For engines or transmissions, drain and inspect the fluid or lubricant.
+Look in the fluid and lubricant reservoirs for evidence of water entry.
 Also check the air intake, engine exhaust, and engine filters.
 Do not start any engine if you believe water may have gotten inside.
 Do not run any PTO-powered implements if you believe water has gotten inside the power train.
-Carefully document all damage or potential damage for later evaluation.
+Carefully document and photograph all damage or potential damage for later evaluation.

 These guidelines are intended to help minimize equipment damage and personal injury.
 There are no guarantees that the procedures described here will address all potential problems.
 If you have any doubts about the reliability or safety of a piece of flood-damaged equipment, get trained professional assistance from your equipment dealer.